sachin19183/path-of-the-silent-warrior/_posts/self-reflections-unfiltered/2026-02-11-speed-has-outpaced-wisdom.md

 show_date: false
 ---

-*As a millenial i have seen may be too many technological shifts in my short lifetime of 40 odd years.
+   As a millenial i have seen may be too many technological shifts in my short lifetime of 40 odd years.
 Being born in a developing nation with limited technological acces, life was slow, no rush.

-The priority of government was very basic but essential- Provide Food, Clothes, Home (ROTI, KAPDA, MAKAAN)* Landline phones, Television, cars were accessible for only priviledged ones.
+The priority of government was very basic but essential- Provide Food, Clothes, Home (ROTI, KAPDA, MAKAAN)

+Landline phones, Television, cars were accessible for only priviledged ones.
 During my childhood we got radio as our means of entertainment where we used to wait for the Chitrahar, Binaca geetmala and ofcourse on Sunday afternoon the Diamond comics overview for the upcoming Chacha choudhery comics.

 We as children and our parents and our joint family had time to spend with each other.
 We didn't had much in terms of facility but we had time:
--To play outdoors with friends
+- To play outdoors with friends
--To talk to our parents and vice versa
+- To talk to our parents and vice versa
--To just be in our word
+- To just be in our word
--And ofcourse study in between when forced to do so
+- And ofcourse study in between when forced to do so

 > Life was slow and we were content living that life..